bsc-life/ags_synergy_paper/README.md

 ## Repository Structure

-This repository is organized into four main components, each with detailed documentation:
+This repository is organized into three main components, each with detailed documentation:

 ### [`scripts/`](scripts/README.md) - Analysis and Visualization Pipeline